ryanznie/quant-MC-methods/README.md

 ### How to use
 To run simulations, enter in ticker name and desired arguments into "simulate()", "compare_times()", or "compare_stocks()".
-Stock movements in the simulations are modeled with geometric brownian motion equations.
-The parameters are extracted from historical data (5 years if mature stock or lifetime if new stock).
+Stock movements in the simulations are modeled with geometric Brownian motion equations.
+The parameters are extracted from historical data (Version I: 5 years if mature stock or lifetime if new stock; Version II: ).
 The model follows efficient market hypothesis, and assumes that stock movements are random walks.

 ## Version II (06/2022)